 While it’s great for gaming, it’s also highly versatile with a vast frequency response range (20Hz-20kHz) and four modes for different audio recording purposes.

 Best affordable microphone for beginners: AKG Pro Audio Lyra Ultra-HD USB Mic, $149

 Another good-looking microphone on our list is the AKG Lyra USB mic.
 It is a very sturdy, vintage-looking mic that’s perfect if you’re recording yourself on video at the same time.
 (It definitely has curb appeal.)

 This microphone is also a condenser microphone, but it has a button on the mic itself that allows you to control where you want the sound to be picked up from.
 So, even if you record in a noisier environment, you don’t have to worry about the mic picking up extra sounds.
 The AKG Lyra has a headphone port at the bottom of the mic, allowing you to plug your headphones straight into it before recording.
 Bottom line: It’s a great microphone for beginners because it’s versatile and offers great sound quality.

 No matter where your budget falls for audio gear and equipment, there are some top quality options out there.
-These are some of the simply some of the best affordable microphones creators like you should consider adding to your toolkit.
+These are simply some of the best budget microphones creators like you should consider adding to your toolkit.